-At Penn State Schuylkill, the Director of Business Services will generally make the determination, in consultation with other University offices, if a Timely Warning is required.
+The Director of Business Services at the Dickinson School of Law will generally make the determination, in consultation with other University offices, if a Timely Warning is required.
+However, in emergency situations, a senior campus official may authorize a Timely Warning.
 For incidents involving off-campus crimes, the University may issue a Timely Warning if the crime occurred in a location used and frequented by the University population.